tranzmatt/Shinobi/Docker/README.md

 # Install Shinobi with Docker

-### There are three ways!
+**Warning :** It is recommended that you have a dedicated machine for Shinobi even if you intend to use Docker.
+If you are willing to install directly on the operating system please consider installing Ubuntu 22.04 and using the Ninja Way.

+We recommend that your Host OS is one of the following :

+- Ubuntu 22.04
+- CentOS 8
+- MacOS 10.7

+Docker Image Used : `registry.gitlab.com/shinobi-systems/shinobi:dev`

-## Docker Ninja Way
+## Ninja Way - Docker Edition

-> This method uses `docker-compose` and has the ability to quick install the TensorFlow Object Detection plugin.
+> This method uses `docker-compose`.
 This will build your container from the images hosted on Gitlab.

-> **We no longer use Docker Hub** and will not in the foreseeable future.
+We no longer use Docker Hub and will not in the foreseeable future.

-Docker Image Used : `registry.gitlab.com/shinobi-systems/shinobi:dev`

 ```
 bash <(curl -s https://gitlab.com/Shinobi-Systems/Shinobi-Installer/raw/master/shinobi-docker.sh)
 ```

+Once complete open port `8080` of your Docker host in a web browser.

-## Docker Ninja Way - Version 2
+## Run Way

-#### Installing Shinobi
+**Installing Shinobi**

 > Please remember to check out the Environment Variables table further down this README.